Prosperity follows you.

 Using Gottman’s research, your relationship therapist will show you the tools for truly hearing your partner and working toward understanding through a compassionate and empathic lens.
 First, you will learn about the Four Horseman that can be so detrimental to the relationship.
 Then you will learn how to combat these harmful ways of interacting with suggestions from Gottman’s toolbox.
 You will learn to see your partner as a teammate again and trust that they have your best interest in mind.
 You will start to feel heard and seen again by your partner.

-At first, the couples therapy will feel awkward and forced – this is good!
+At first, the couples counseling or marriage counseling may feel awkward and forced – this is good!
 The awkwardness means you’re challenging yourself to get out of your comfort zone and grow.
 Over time, you will notice the communication techniques become more accessible to you, and they feel less like a newly learned skill and more like a natural flow.

 Internal Family Systems (IFS) Therapy & Counseling